-This microservices approach is a great way to reduce load times for your site, increase accessibility, enable easier platform management, and build a convenient online workplace experience for your organization.
+This microservices approach is a great way to reduce load times for your site, increase accessibility, enable easier platform management. and build a convenient SharePoint online workplace experience for your organization.

 Also Read: Magento Vs WooCommerce

-Designed by ScienceSoft for an international real estate firm specializing in building and selling premium retail spaces, business offices, and luxury residential spaces, this definitely qualifies as one of the best SharePoint intranet site examples.
+Designed by ScienceSoft for an international real estate firm, this qualifies as the best SharePoint intranet site example.

-The site houses company news, calendar, code of practice, directory, links to important corporate resources, events and reminders, and more.
+The site houses company news, a calendar, a code of practice, a directory, links to important corporate resources, events and reminders, and more.

-Dashboards are showcasing each employee’s tasks and schedule, alongside project management areas to support their activities.
-This way, staff members can effectively manage their respective projects, tasks, and activities, and also collaborate better with their colleagues.
+Dashboards showcase each employee’s tasks and schedule alongside project management areas to support their activities.
+This way, staff members can effectively manage their respective projects, tasks, and activities and collaborate better with their colleagues.